ahadji05/Imaging2D_WLSQ/README.md

 you wish to image.
 Each file name **must** follow the syntax ***seisX_NX.csv***, where **X** is the position (in x-axis) of the source and **NX** the range. (*see the files in the directory demo-data/seismicShots*).
 - the output directory
-- one of the three options host, device or device_revOp that indicates where you want the extrapolation to be computed (CPU, GPU version 1, GPU version 2).
+- one of the three options: host, device or device_revOp that indicates where you want the extrapolation and imaging to be computed
+(CPU, GPU version 1, GPU version 2).

+Upon completition the code saves in the specified output directory (parameter 4) the velocity model and accumulated (over all shots) final image.
+You can visualize each with the provided script **vis.py**.